15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 21 Best Things to Do in Moab, Utah

-The park entrance is only five miles from Moab, where there is a wide range of accommodations, so it is easy to visit.
+The park entrance is only five miles from Moab, where there are lots of places to stay and plenty of great restaurants.

 Grand Teton National Park, Wyoming